openlabun/MIPSTranslator/README.md

 1. From MIPS to Hexa
 2. From Hexa to MIPS
 3. Export and import Logisim RAM
-4. MIPS Simulator (ongoing, add, addi working)
+4. MIPS Simulator (ongoing, add, addi, or, and are working)

 List of supported instructions:
 1. R (add, sub, and, or)